Strawberry Crisp

 • Vanilla extract.
 A must for any crisp.

 • Sugar.
 Balances out the tartness from the berries.
-Any type of sugar works, be it white sugar, brown sugar, or coconut sugar.
+Any type of sugar works, be it white, brown, or coconut sugar.
+Please do not adjust the sugar amount: strawberries don’t actually get sweeter as they bake, so I purposely add a little more to compensate.

 For the crisp topping: